-Press the TRAVEL PRESET button (<1.5 seconds) to clear the Travel Preset memory.
-This turns off the green indicator.
+Press the TRAVEL preset button (<1.5 seconds) to clear the Travel Preset memory.
+This turns off the Travel icon.
 The radio returns to the last used preset of A, B or C in the permanent preset memory.

 Editing Travel Preset